imyounas/TSAPISolution/README.md

 ### Error Handling

 The `ProductService` class wraps all external API calls in a `try/catch` block.
 Based on the outcome, it returns the appropriate result to the controller.
 To send responses to the user, I used the **Result pattern** via the `Ardalis.Result` library.
-Beasides that there is Global Exception Handler middleware that handles all unhandled exceptions and returns a generic error message to the user.
+Besides that there is Global Exception Handler middleware that handles all unhandled exceptions and returns a generic error message to the user.
 This middleware is registered in the `Program.cs` file.

 ### Tests
 I didn't implement any unit or/and integration tests, considering it out of scope for this task.
 However, I would have used **xUnit** for unit testing and **FluentAssertions** for assertions.
 For integration tests, I would have used **FluentAssertions** and **Microsoft.AspNetCore.Mvc.Testing**.